 To configure the output direction, go to OUT DIR with the Next button and press Enter.
 Use the Next button to select OUT FWD (4 to 20 mA) or OUT REV (20 to 4 mA) and press Enter.
-This parameter is bypassed if DP MODE is configured as a type of square root.

 The Outfail feature provides high or low output with certain malfunctions.
 To configure the fail mode output, go to OUTFAIL with the Next button and press Enter.
 Use the Next button to select FAIL LO (3.6 mA) or FAIL HI (22 mA) and press Enter.